Toufool/AutoSplit/README.md

 - Only the BitBlt Capture method is supported.
 Wine [does not support `CreateDirect3D11DeviceFromDXGIDevice`](https://bugs.winehq.org/show_bug.cgi?id=52487)
 - No Video Capture Device (ie Webcam, OBS Virtual Cam).
 Wine [does not support DirectShow Device Enumeration](https://gitlab.winehq.org/wine/wine/-/wikis/Hardware#restrictions:~:text=camera)
 - Requires Wine 10.1+ / Steam Proton 11+ (due to [added `crealf` implementation](https://gitlab.winehq.org/wine/wine/-/releases/wine-10.1#:~:text=crealf))
-- Must use the `WineCompat` version of the Windows build (same build but without UPX compression) as Wine hasn't implemented `PssQuerySnapshot` yet.
-There's an open [bug report](https://bugs.winehq.org/show_bug.cgi?id=58610) and [merge request](https://gitlab.winehq.org/wine/wine/-/merge_requests/8779) you can follow.
+- Wine 10.1 to 11.2 must use the `WineCompat` version of the Windows build (same build but without UPX compression) as Wine hadn't [implemented `PssQuerySnapshot`](https://gitlab.winehq.org/wine/wine/-/merge_requests/8779) yet.
+- Wine 11.3+ can use the regular Windows build.
 - Only applications running within the **same wineserver instance** can be recorded.
 Which means that if you want to record a Steam Game for example, you would need to run AutoSplit through the same Proton version as the target game, targetting the game's Wine prefix.
   - For steam games, this can be made a lot easier using [`protontricks`](https://protontricks.com/): `protontricks-launch --appid <YOUR_STEAM_GAME> </path/to/autosplit.exe>`
-  - For regular Wine it would look somethng like this: `WINEPREFIX="</path/to/game/prefix>" wine </path/to/autosplit.exe>`
+  - For regular Wine it would look something like this: `WINEPREFIX="</path/to/game/prefix>" wine </path/to/autosplit.exe>`

 ## Resources